TB543/4RunnerDash/README.md

 6. Next you will be asked for your [Spotify API](https://developer.spotify.com/dashboard) client ID and client secret.
 This is needed for viewing album art in the music menu.

-7. The Raspberry Pi will automatically reboot and start the program.
+7. Run the dependency install script:
+    ```bash
+    ./install_dependencies.sh
+    ```
+    This will take a really long time to run as it has to download map data and format it but you do not to be present while it is running.
+The Raspberry Pi will automatically shutdown when complete to not waste power.

 ## Album Art Handling